 Drink Your Second Beer At Viktualienmarkt

-Your bike tour should end back at Marienplatz just in time to grab a bite and a mug of beer — very important to keep having during our Munich travel itinerary.
+Your bike tour will end back at Marienplatz just in time to grab a bite and have another mug of beer — very important to keep having during our Munich travel itinerary.
 And there can’t be a better place than Viktualienmarkt now that you’re already there.

 Located in Marienplatz, Viktualienmarkt is a daily food market and an ideal stop to try some typical delicacies from Bavaria, but also products from across Germany.
 Visiting Vikatulienmarkt and eating some food is certainly one of the best things to do in Munich.

 Climb The St. Peter’s Church

-Once ready with a happy stomach, head to the St Peter’s Church in Marienplatz to climb its tower (of about 300 steps) and catch the panoramic view of Munich’s old town centre.
-If lucky, you can also catch the glimpses of the alps in the distance (I, unfortunately, wasn’t!).
+Once ready with a happy stomach, head to the St Peter’s Church in Marienplatz to climb its tower (of about 300 steps) and catch the panoramic view of the old town centre.
+If the weather is nice, you can also catch the glimpses of the alps at a distance during your Munich itinerary.

-Tip: If you’re not very hungry after the bike tour, you can also do the St Peter’s Church before heading to Virtua, as both the places are right next to each other are already in Marienplatz.
-This will save you some walking.
+Tip: If you’re not very hungry after the bike tour, you can also do the St Peter’s Church before heading to Virtua, as both the places are right next to each other.

 Eat At A Kebab Takeaway

-It is well noticing and appreciating the fact that Munich, or Germany at large, has a big Turkish community living there with a strong influence of Turkish cuisine.
-At every 200m, you will see a Turkish food joint selling Doner Kebabs or something equally amazing.
+It is well noticing and appreciating the fact that Germany has a big Turkish community with a strong influence of Turkish cuisine.
+At every 200m, you can see a Turkish food joint selling Doner Kebabs or something equally amazing.

-So while you’re in Munich, don’t miss a chance to eat a real Turkish Doner Kebab, or even better, a Doner box.
+So don’t miss a chance to eat a real Turkish Doner Kebab, or even better, a Doner box.
 They’re one of the best things to eat in Munich!

 Stylish, practical, innovative, classic… descriptions of the Vespa, the iconic Italian scooter, are endless.
-These vehicles aren’t just nice to look at, they’re also a very unique way to explore many towns in Europe, and Munich just happens to be one of them.
-During my travels in Munich, I rented a Vespa for a couple of days and rode around.
+These vehicles aren’t just nice to look at, they’re also a very unique way to explore Europe.
+During my trip, I rented a Vespa for a couple of days and rode around.
 Likewise, I suggest you rent a scooter on day 2 of your 3 days in Munich travel itinerary.

 Start Your Day With Some Sausages & Potato Salad

-The home to the former Royal family of Bavaria, the Nymphenburg Summer Palace is a must-see in Munich.
-And since it’s one of the frequented places in town, you would want to arrive at the palace right when it opens to have the place almost to yourself having beaten the tour buses.
+Home to the former Royal family of Bavaria, the Nymphenburg Summer Palace is a must-see in any Munich travel itinerary.
+And since it’s one of the frequented places in town, I suggest you get there early morning so that you don’t have to deal with a big crowd.

 It is quite likely that you will end up spending a good share of your day at Nymphenburg Palace.
-Though an ideal visit can take an entire day, for those for whom the idea is to thoroughly absorb the place, since we are short in time we will not spend more than half a day there and head to our next highlight, which is…
+Though an ideal visit can take an entire day, since we are short on time we will not spend more than half a day there.
+Next in our list will be lunch.

 Lunch At Hofbräuhaus